anita-maxwynn/Assessment/backend/README.md

 ## Database
 Database:
-- PostgreSQL
+- PostgreSQL {cloud hosted in Render}
 - See `schema.md` for schema

 ## Seeding
 Seeding:
 - I have added my all details through the dashboard in the frontend.

 ## CORS
 CORS:
 - Ensure CORS is enabled for frontend requests (see `django-cors-headers`)
-- For now i have made them hardcoded but could have been using the env file
+- For now I have made them hardcoded but could have been using the env file

 ## Deployment